MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 ### Update360Telemetry.UpdateAgentDownloadRequest

 This event sends data for the download request phase of updating Windows via the new Unified Update Platform (UUP) scenario.
-Applicable to PC and Mobile.
 The data collected with this event is used to help keep Windows secure and up to date.

 The following fields are available: